303gabby/CraveCL/README.md

   Feeling lazy, tired, or excited?
 Choose your mood and Crave recommends meals that match your vibe—comfort food, quick bites, or adventurous dishes.

 - 📡 **Live Recipe Fetching**
-  Uses the [Spoonacular API] to get recipes from the internet with ingredients, steps, and cook times.
+  Uses the [Tasty API] to get recipes from the internet with ingredients, steps, and cook times.

 - 🤖 **Fallback to AI Recipes**
   If no match is found or you're offline, Crave auto-generates a recipe using GenAI tailored to your needs and ingredients.